isocele/r-type/README.md

-# Project r-type from Epitech 3rd grade
+# R-type from Epitech 3rd grade

 # How to play